Don’t Be Afraid of Losing Yourself In A Relationship: 7 Steps To Keep Your Independence (And Your Relationship)

-Digging deeper into the reasons you are afraid of losing yourself will allow you to adjust so you can stand in your power and not abandon yourself when you’re in an intimate relationship.
+Understanding the reasons you’re afraid of losing yourself and adopting new behaviors allows you to stand in your power and not abandon yourself in relationship.
+You can keep your independence and thrive in love.

 -